DW fact check: Wild claims about the US vote count | DW | 06.11.2020

 Fact check:

-Tens of thousands of accounts retweeted the video, for many because it was alleged proof for what several Republicans — including the president — had falsely claimed for weeks: That mail-in ballots lead to fraud and are more susceptible to tampering.
-But the video shows just sample ballots from Virginia Beach, as the City confirmed on its website.
+Tens of thousands of accounts retweeted the video, with many calling it proof of what several Republicans — including the president — had falsely claimed for weeks: Mail-in ballots lead to fraud and are more susceptible to tampering.
+But the video shows just sample ballots from Virginia Beach, as the city confirmed on its website.

 City officials pointed out that the burned sample ballots didn't have any bar code on them, which can be found on actual ballots.